RinST-Dreaming/Yolo-integrated-training-tool/README.md

 13. (Optional) Copy the "best. pt" file obtained from training to your working directory, click the "Start YOLO Training Results Verification" button, and manually verify the training effect of the model

 # Acknowledgements and Copyright Statement
-This project uses [rolabelimg]（ https://github.com/cgvict/roLabelImg ）The tool is developed by [cgvit and wkkmike] and follows the [MIT License] license.
+This project uses [rolabelimg](https://github.com/cgvict/roLabelImg)The tool is developed by [cgvit and wkkmike] and follows the [MIT License] license.